NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Experiments

-\subsection{Ablation study}
+The code for the ARKITScenes part is not open-sourced in ScanNet, so we referred to the setup of ImGeoNet \cite{tu2023imgeonet} and used the top and down direction scenes from ARKITScenes.
+The model setup here is identical to that in the original NeRF-Det paper.
+As can be seen in Table \ref{tab:ARKITScenes} compared to the NeRF-Det method, our approach also demonstrates consistent improvements on ARKITScenes.

-We test the influence of Multi-head Weighted Fusion on the entire detection process.
-Compared to directly averaging the features at a position, a more reasonable fusion approach greatly enhanced the detection process.
+We quantified the number of sampled points falling within the 3D GT boxes in \textit{PASS} layer on the ScanNetV2 dataset, as shown in Table \ref{tab:scene_comparison}.
+This effectively demonstrates the effectiveness of our sampling strategy.

-In Table \ref{tab:ablation}, we present the performance metrics for different configurations in \nds{}.
-We incrementally introduce various improvements, including NeRF-Det, +MWF (Multi-head Weighted Fusion), +Flip, +1 Level, and +2 Level.
-Each configuration is evaluated for detection performance at three IoU thresholds (0.25, 0.50, and 0.70).
-From the table, it is evident that with the gradual introduction of improvements, there is a significant enhancement in detection performance.
-NeRF-Det, as our baseline, achieves commendable performance across all IoU thresholds.
-The introduction of +MWF further improves both mAP and mAR. +Flip and +1 Level configurations also show further enhancements, although +1 Level exhibits a slight decrease in mAP@0.50 and mAR@0.50 compared to +Flip.
-For the +2 Level configuration, we observe the best performance across all IoU thresholds.
-This indicates that introducing two additional levels of adaptive sampling contributes to improving the robustness and accuracy of the detection model in \nds{}.
-Specifically, the adoption of a 2-level adaptive offset sampling approach helps address the significant uncertainty that may arise from a 1-level adaptive offset.
-This uncertainty could result in ineffective or incorrect features, impacting the final detection performance by sampling positions irrelevant to the object itself.
+\subsection{Ablation Study}

-In our experiments, we introduce flip augmentation by horizontally flipping the posed images and their corresponding depths.
+\textbf{Key Components Ablation.} In our experiments, we introduce flip augmentation by horizontally flipping the posed images and their corresponding depths.
 Additionally, we mirror-reflect the camera extrinsics along the x-y plane.
-This simple approach not only allows us to mirror-flip the 2D images but also mirror-transforms the sampled 3D voxels.
-In the entire pipeline, whether it is a 2D or 3D network, this method facilitates the convenient augmentation for the diversity of input to the network, enhancing the robustness of the network, aiding better object detection by the model.
+This approach not only allows us to mirror-flip the 2D images but also to mirror-transform the sampled 3D voxels.
+Throughout the entire pipeline, whether in 2D or 3D networks, this method facilitates convenient augmentation, thereby enhancing the diversity of the network's input and improving its robustness.
+In Table \ref{tab:ablation}, we present the ablation on key components in \nds{}.
+We incrementally introduce various components, including \textit{DS-MHA}, Flip Aug, 1 Layer \textit{PASS}, and 2 Layers \textit{PASS}.
+It is evident that with the introduction of components, there is a significant enhancement in detection performance.
+Compared to directly averaging the features at a position, \textit{DS-MHA} greatly enhanced the detection process.
+Flip Aug and +1 Layer \textit{PASS} configurations also show further boosts, although +1 Layer \textit{PASS} shows a slight decrease in AR25 and AR50.
+For the +2 Layers \textit{PASS} configuration, the best performance is observed across all IoU thresholds.
+This indicates that introducing two additional layers of adaptive sampling contributes to improving the robustness and accuracy of the detection model in \nds{}.
+Specifically, the adoption of a 2-layer \textit{PASS} helps address the uncertainty that may arise from a 1-layer \textit{PASS}.
+This uncertainty could result in ineffective or incorrect features, impacting the final detection performance by sampling positions irrelevant to the object itself.